plabayo/rama/rama-tls-boring/README.md

 Most negotiables (cipher suites, extension order, ALPN, groups, versions, signature schemes, cert compression, delegated credentials, record-size-limit, ECH, ALPS, OCSP/SCT, GREASE) can also be **derived from a captured `ClientHello`** for fingerprint mimicry — see [Proxy](#proxy-mitm--mirroring) and `new_from_client_hello`.

 **Important limits:** ClientHello mimicry is best-effort, not byte-for-byte arbitrary TLS message synthesis.
 Unsupported/unknown values may be ignored by `rama-boring`/BoringSSL.
 Client-side OCSP/CRL revocation verification, real ECH, and server-side TLS fingerprint controls are not currently wired at the rama config layer.
-The MITM relay intentionally disables upstream certificate verification on egress; use it only in flows where that trust model is acceptable.
+The MITM relay disables upstream certificate verification on egress by default; opt into verification with `TlsMitmEgressServerAuth`.

 ### Client